Corruption in Nigeria: Muhammadu Buhari administration (2015–2023)

-According to the senate through its committee on public accounts, 85 government parastatals under the present government under the leadership of Muhammadu Buhari are yet to submit their audit reports since the inception of this government.
+According to the Senate through its committee on public accounts, 85 government parastatals under the present government under the leadership of Muhammadu Buhari have yet to submit their audit reports since the inception of this government.

-The flag bearer of the corruption fight in Nigeria, the EFCC has responded to the senate committee on public account's claim on the nonsubmission of her account report by the institution and 84 others.
-The Economic and financial crimes commission denied the report issued by the committee claiming it was not true.
+The flag bearer of the corruption fight in Nigeria, the Economic and Financial Crimes Commission (EFCC) responded to the senate committee on public account's claim on the nonsubmission of her account report by the institution and 84 others.
+The EFCC denied the report issued by the committee claiming it was not true.

-Despite criticism, the Nigerian Economic and Financial Crimes Commission (EFCC) announced in May 2018, that 603 Nigerian figures had been convicted on corruption charges since Buhari took office in 2015.
-The EFCC also announced that for the first time in Nigeria's history, judges and top military officers including retired service chiefs are being prosecuted for corruption.
+Despite criticism, the EFCC announced in May 2018, that 603 Nigerian figures had been convicted on corruption charges since Buhari took office in 2015.
+The EFCC also announced that for the first time in Nigeria's history, judges and top military officers including retired service chiefs were being prosecuted for corruption.
 In December 2019, the country's controversial ex-Attorney General Mohammed Adoke, who was accused of being bribed to grant oil licenses to Shell, was extradited back to Nigeria from Dubai and was immediately arrested.
 In January 2020, however, Transparency International's Corruption Perceptions Index still gave Nigeria a low ranking of 146 out of 180 countries surveyed.